FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

 ![sleep_day](https://github.com/user-attachments/assets/a89ae00e-1b90-45ba-bc3e-b703a7aeed87)

-**Outcome**: Users sleep for longer minutes on weekend(Saturday).
-However, users sleep less than 8 hours a day.
+**Outcome**:

+Users tend to sleep longer on weekends, particularly Saturdays, but typically sleep between 5 to 8 hours daily, which aligns with a healthy sleep pattern for adults as recommended by science.
+To support users in maintaining this routine, I recommend that Bellabeat introduce a feature that educates users on the health benefits of achieving the ideal 6 to 8 hours of sleep.
+Additionally, Bellabeat could implement a tool to help users track and maintain a consistent daily sleep schedule.

-# Sleep Efficiency
+### Sleep Efficiency

 I want to determine the sleep efficiency of users.